-- Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:
+Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-EaglePicher is conducting corrective action activities and performing long-term monitoring and maintenance of the closed lead chemicals settling pond under two hazardous waste permits.
+	EaglePicher is conducting corrective action activities and performing long-term monitoring and maintenance of a closed lead chemicals settling pond under two hazardous waste permits.
 The status of EaglePicher’s post-closure and corrective action activities is described below.
 The public can review and copy paper copies of all permits, reports and supporting documents at the agency locations above.

 	The EaglePicher Technologies site is located on about 57 acres at “C” and Porter streets in Joplin.
 In 1843, Eagle White Lead Works began operating a lead processing and smelting facility at the site and produced white lead, mainly as a base for paints.
 In 1916, they merged with a lead mining company, Picher Lead Co., and formed Eagle-Picher Lead, a corporation that mainly produced zinc based products.
 Over the years EaglePicher (known as, among others, EaglePicher Co., EaglePicher Mining and Smelting, EaglePicher Industries Inc., New EaglePicher Technologies and EaglePicher Inc.) continued to grow, diversify and purchase other manufacturing companies to add to their corporation.

 	In its early years, EaglePicher mined many different types of minerals for use in developing new automotive and industrial products, such as storage batteries.
 By the late 1930s, EaglePicher stopped lead smelting and converted to lead chemicals manufacturing.
 The Chemicals Facility manufactured specialty lead chemicals for compounding lubricants, paint and primer pigments, dye colors and vinyl stabilizers, as well as other lead compounds.
 The Chemicals Facility stopped operating in July 2003.